Even when your dog can sleep with you in your bed, your dog should have a bed of its own–or two or three or four

 When it comes to dog beds, there really isn’t a one size fits all.
 There are many factors you need to consider, including a budget, size of the bed, the convenience of using the bed, materials used, the safety of use, and much more.

 Before making your decision, you should do your research and consult your veterinarian about your pup’s needs.
+Recently Big Barker was tested by the Penn Vet Veterinary Clinical Investigations Center and received high marks.

 Size of bed